 Our Policy Statement

-In order to fully comply with EU GDPR, FireText shall:
+In order to fully comply with GDPR, FireText shall:

 - Keep all personal information (including employee information) secure, regardless of its format or category, or the process or activities which use it, so as to prevent accidental or unauthorised loss, theft or breach.